swindlesmccoop/sm64-vita/enhancements/README.md

 The Mario head intro is the only exception which is still rendered at 30 FPS.

+On the Vita, some levels like Bob-omb Battlefield and the Secret Aquariam will crash the game when loading using this patch.

 ## Crash Screen - `crash.patch`

 This enhancement provides a crash screen that is displayed when the code throws a hardware exception.
 This may be useful for diagnosing crashes in game code.